beeware/briefcase/docs/how-to/upgrade-from-v0.2.rst

 The exceptions to this platform specification are ``briefcase new`` and ``briefcase dev``.
 These two commands are platform agnostic.

-The Briefcase subcommands will also detect if previous steps haven't been executed, and invoke any prior steps that are required.
+The Briefcase sub-commands will also detect if previous steps haven't been executed, and invoke any prior steps that are required.
 For example, if you execute ``briefcase run`` on clean project, Briefcase will detect that there are no platform files, and will automatically run ``briefcase create`` and